 Seventh Avenue Concourse, New York Penn Station

-Represented NJ TRANSIT in all phases of a $200 million rail project involving construction of a new three-dimensional concourse above track level within New York Penn Station to provide a station within a station for NJ TRANSIT’s passengers.
-The project also required relocation of Amtrak facilities and retail tenants and provided new elevators and egress from the platform level to the streets.
-Upon project completion, NJ TRANSIT acquired a 99-year lease for the concourse, which gives it exclusive control of a portion of NY Penn Station and access and egress rights within, and to and from, Penn Station.
+Represented NJ TRANSIT in all phases of a $200 million rail project involving construction of a new three-dimensional concourse above track level within New York Penn Station to provide a station within a station for NJ TRANSIT’s passengers; project required relocation of Amtrak facilities and retail tenants and provided new elevators and egress from the platform level to the streets.
+Upon project completion, NJ TRANSIT acquired a 99-year lease for the concourse, giving it exclusive control of a portion of NY Penn Station and access and egress rights within, and to and from, Penn Station.

 South Jersey Light Rail Project

-Counsel on all aspects of the South Jersey Light Rail Project (n/k/a the River Line), a new 32 mile light rail system constructed and operated between Camden and Trenton, NJ, on an active freight line and within Camden city streets.
-The River Line was one of the first light rail projects in the U.S. to utilize time separated operations.
-Negotiation of design/build/operate/maintain contract, rail line agreement of sale, shared use operating agreement with a freight railroad, and construction and staging agreements for project development.
-Provide advice on all aspects of property acquisition, interagency coordination, jurisdictional agreements, and regulatory issues related to light rail operations on freight railroad right-of-way.
+Counseling on all aspects of the South Jersey Light Rail Project (n/k/a the River Line), a new 32 mile light rail system constructed and operated between Camden and Trenton, NJ, on an active freight line and within Camden city streets (the River Line was one of the first light rail projects in the U.S. to utilize time separated operations); negotiation of design-build-operate-maintain contract, rail line agreement of sale, shared use operating agreement with a freight railroad, and construction and staging agreements for project development; providing advice on all aspects of property acquisition, interagency coordination, jurisdictional agreements, and regulatory issues related to light rail operations on freight railroad right-of-way

 Newark Airport Station Project